Appendicitis In Kids and Teens

 Call your doctor right away if you think your child has appendicitis.
 The sooner it's caught, the easier it will be to treat.

-If an infected appendix isn't removed, it has the potential to burst about 48 to 72 hours after symptoms first start.
+An infected appendix that isn't treated is more likely to rupture.
+This can spread bacteria inside the body.
 This can spread inside the body.
 The infection might form a large collection of pus (an abscess) or spread throughout the belly.

 How Is Appendicitis Diagnosed?

-To find out if a child has appendicitis, a doctor will examine the belly for signs of pain and tenderness.
-The doctor will order blood tests and urine tests.
-Some kids also get an X-ray of the abdomen and chest, an ultrasound, or a CAT scan.
+To find out if your child has appendicitis, the doctor will examine the belly for signs of pain and tenderness, and order blood tests and urine tests.
+Some kids also get an X-ray of the abdomen and chest, an ultrasound, a CAT scan, or an MRI.

 The medical team may tell you not to give your child any food or drink.
 This is in case your child needs surgery.